David Hemp: International cricket

 In November 2006, Hemp made his debut for Bermuda, the country of his birth, in an ICC Intercontinental Cup game against Kenya.
 He went on to represent them in all games on their African tour, including seven One Day Internationals against Kenya, Canada and the Netherlands.
 The undoubted highlight of this tour was the Intercontinental Cup match against the Netherlands, in which Hemp scored an unbeaten 247, his highest first-class innings.
 At the time, this was the highest score in the history of the competition, but the record stood only until the Netherlands' next match, when Ryan ten Doeschate scored 259 not out.

 His current top ODI score came during the qualifiers for the 2011 World Cup, as he hit 102 not out during Bermuda's loss to Kenya.
 His previous best, 76 not out against India at the 2007 World Cup, was the first-ever fifty scored by a Bermuda player in the World Cup.
 As Bermuda have not since returned to the tournament, it remains the highest score made by a Bermuda player in the World Cup, and he remains the country's highest aggregate run-scorer in the tournament.

 Coaching career

-In 2014, he took on the role of assistant coach for the Prahan Cricket Club in Australia.
+In 2014, he took on the role of assistant coach for the Prahran Cricket Club in Australia.

 In October 2020, Hemp was appointed as head coach of the Pakistan women's national cricket team.
 In February 2024, he was appointed as the batting coach of the Bangladesh men's national cricket team.
 The Bangladesh Cricket Board (BCB) appointed him on a two-year contract, starting with the home series against Sri Lanka on 4 March at the Sylhet International Cricket Stadium.